The Greater Fort Erie area has a rich and colorful history that can be traced back over 12,500 years.

 Located in the historic building that formerly served as Bertie Township Hall, the Fort Erie Historical Museum is dedicated to preserving and presenting local history through permanent and temporary exhibitions as well as a publicly accessible archive.
 Temporary Exhibitions: Friend, Foe, FIRE!: Life in Fort Erie during the War of 1812; Regency Clothing: What Fort Erie was Wearing in 1812.
 The Museum's gift shop features publications and other merchandise related to local history topics.
 The Museum is open 9am - 5pm, Sunday through Friday, September to June and daily in July and August.
 Admission by donation.

 Visitors are invited to step back in time and experience the romance and the reality of the railway era, examining the exhibitions housed in the waiting room of Ridgeway Station, or exploring the station's telegraph office.
 Those seeking a little more adventure can explore the interior of the 1944 CN 79138 caboose or climb into the engine cab of 6218, the last steam engine to carry passengers along the rails in Canada.
-Railway memorabilia and historic books are available in the gift shop located in the historic BI, Bridgeburg Station.
+Railway memorabilia and historic books are available in the gift shop located in the historic BI, Bridgeburg Historic District.
 The Fort Erie Railroad Museum is open daily, 9am – 5pm, from Victoria Day through Labour Day.
 The Museum is located at 400 Central Avenue, Fort Erie, Ontario.
 Admission by donation.

 This open air site marks the place where Fenian invaders met British-Canadian forces in the Battle of Ridgeway on June 2, 1866.
 Designated a National Historic Site, a commemorative cairn was erected on Highway 3, near Ridge Road.
 A cabin, which stood on Ridge Road during the battle, has been relocated to the site.
 Informative plaques will be officially opened in the fall of 2013 and will provide a self-guided information on the significance and background regarding the Fenian Raids.